the-events-calendar/event-tickets/readme.txt

 = [TBD] =

-* Fix - Resolve a PHP notice when rendering the Birth date field in Event Tickets Plus [ETP-330]
+* Fix - Resolve a PHP notice when rendering the Event Tickets Plus field for Birth date [ETP-330]

 = [4.12.1.1] 2020-05-29 =